Inquiry question: How important is it for genetic material to be replicated exactly?

 Mitosis

 Cells enter mitosis after completing G2.
-Mitosis is the beginning of cell division.
-There are two distinct parts to cell division: nuclear division and cytoplasmic division.
+Mitosis is the beginning of cell division, which has two distinct parts: nuclear and cytoplasmic.
 Nuclear division (mitosis) occurs before cytoplasmic division (cytokinesis).
-Mitosis consists of four distinct phases based on the behaviours of the chromosomes: prophase, metaphase, anaphase and telophase.
+Based on the behaviours of the chromosomes, mitosis consists of four distinct phases: prophase, metaphase, anaphase and telophase.

 Before the cell enters mitosis, it duplicates its entire genome.
-For example, a human cell’s genome consists of 46 chromosomes, arranged as 23 pairs.
-However, when the cell enters mitosis, it has 92 chromosomes (46 x 2).
-However, they are not arranged as two separate chromosomes but as 46 bivalent chromosomes.
+For example, a human cell's genome consists of 46 chromosomes arranged in 23 pairs.
+However, when the cell enters mitosis, it has 92 chromosomes (46 x 2), arranged as 46 bivalent chromosomes.
 The bivalent chromosomes are not visible until the cell is in late prophase.

 Prophase